felixrieseberg/npm-windows-upgrade/README.md

 npm-windows-upgrade
 ```

 The tool will show you a list of all the published and available versions of npm (including pre-release and beta versions).
-Choose the one you want to install and let it do it's thing!
+Choose the one you want to install and let it do its thing!

 ## Issues & Support
 Please do [report your issues on GitHub](https://github.com/felixrieseberg/npm-windows-upgrade/issues).
 There are a bunch of Windows versions, hundreds of different ways to install Node and npm, and it's likely that this script won't work with a few of them.
 If you run into trouble and need npm upgraded as soon as possible, [please follow the manual instructions](https://github.com/npm/npm/wiki/Troubleshooting#upgrading-on-windows).